-Whether you got hit by car, bus, on your bike, as a pedestrian, on your scooter, riding your motorcycle, or by a tractor-trailer, there is a direct link between the seriousness of your injury and the value of your case.
+Whether you got hit by a car, bus, on your bike, as a pedestrian, on your scooter, riding your motorcycle, or by a tractor-trailer, there is a direct link between the seriousness of your injury and the value of your case.
 This is because serious personal injuries can come with life-long consequences.

 Someone who had a car accident and now has a sore neck, rested at home, lost one day from work and never went to the doctor may have a case that is of low value.
 In these cases, it is sometimes not worth your while to hire an attorney.
-Even the best attorney can't make a low value case worth more than it's actually worth.
+Even the best attorney can't make a low-value case worth more than it's actually worth.

-But, someone else who got hit in their car and this caused a traumatic brain injury, they spent a week in the hospital, still can't go back to work, and their car now looks like a ball of tin foil has a very different case.
+But, someone else who got hit in their car and this caused a traumatic brain injury, spent a week in the hospital, still can't go back to work, and their car now looks like a ball of tin foil has a very different case.
 This person has a serious personal injury case.
 In these cases, it is definitely worth hiring a good attorney.
 A good attorney will help build a serious personal injury case to make it as strong as it can be.
 They will fight for you to get what your case is actually worth.